 Apple Pay is a mobile payment and digital wallet service developed by Apple Inc. It allows you to make payments using your Apple devices, including iPhones and iPads.
 However, testing Apple Pay can be challenging, especially when it comes to testing it on different devices and environments.
 In this regard, Sauce Labs provides three ways to test Apple Pay, including using Simulators, using real private devices with an Apple Pay Sandbox Testing account, and using real private devices with a real production account and real credit cards.

 - A Sauce Labs account (Log in or sign up for a free trial license).

-- A native iOS, or iPadOS mobile app.
+- A native iOS, or iPadOS mobile app with Passcode capability enabled

 - A private devices with Apple Pay enabled!
-To access our private device cloud, contact your Sauce Labs account executive or our support team.
+To access our private device cloud and Apple Pay, contact your Sauce Labs account executive or our support team.

 Testing Apple Pay

 Sauce Labs offers three ways to test Apple Pay :

 - Using real private devices with an Apple Pay Sandbox Testing account.

 - Using real private devices with a real production account and real credit cards.

 There are important differences between the Apple Pay Real Device and Simulator flow.
 The Simulator has the following limitations: